-- To reasonably expect, from staff members responsible for your care and welfare, complete and current information concerning your condition.
+- To reasonably expect Staff members responsible for your care and welfare to share complete and current information concerning your condition.

 - To know by name and position the staff members responsible for your care.

-- To reasonable consideration of your privacy and to be treated with respect and full recognition of your dignity, individuality, and reasonable cultural needs.
+- To be reasonably considerate of your privacy, be treated with respect through fully recognizing your dignity, individuality, and suitable cultural needs.

 - To expect a reasonable response to your requests.